rancher/rke2-docs/docs/add-ons/rke2-security-responder.md

 0 */8 * * *
 ```

-The responder retries a failed request up to three times.
+The security responder client retries a failed request up to three times.
 If the request cannot be completed, the failure does not affect the cluster and no data is queued for later delivery.
-The responder also operates in disconnected and air-gapped environments without requiring a successful request.
+The client also operates in disconnected and air-gapped environments without requiring a successful request.

 ### Typical output

-You can view the responder's output in the logs of the Pod created for a scheduled run.
+You can view the security responder client's output in the logs of the Pod created for a scheduled run.
 A successful response can look like this:

 ```text
 time="2026-08-28T09:42:04Z" level=info msg="response received" intervalMinutes=60 newer=13 versions=34